DMD Compiler for FreeBSD

 - Link in libname as the default library when not compiling for symbolic debugging instead of lib.
 If libname is not supplied, then no default library is linked in.

-- write module dependencies as text to filename
+- Without filename, print module dependencies (imports/file/version/debug/lib).
+With filename, write module dependencies as text to filename (only imports).

 - generate Position Independent Code (which is used for building shared libraries).